 ADVENTURE IS SOMETIMES BETTER THAN MONEY

-The similarities pile up: both have Pierce Brosnan; both are caper films; both have a steamy component between Brosnan and the female lead; both have intricate plots; and it even drills down to minutiae such as Brosnan driving an American muscle car on an island paradise.
+The similarities pile up: Both films have Pierce Brosnan; both are caper films; both have a steamy component between Brosnan and the female lead; both have intricate plots; and it even drills down to minutiae such as Brosnan driving an American muscle car on an island paradise.

 However, there’s one big difference: “The Thomas Crown Affair” is good filmmaking with solid acting and a well put-together story – and it didn’t have to suffer an abominable performance from Woody Harrelson.
-Actually, there was a second: director John McTiernan is top-shelf, while “After the Sunset’s” Brett Ratner’s a bit uneven in the directing portion of his career (McTiernan’s “Die Hard,” etc., certainly trumps Ratner’s “Rush Hour” franchise).
+Actually, there was a second: Director John McTiernan was top-shelf, while “After the Sunset’s” Brett Ratner’s a bit uneven in the directing portion of his career.

 Still, the looks of the two headlining actors remained secondary throughout as both gave excellent performances worthy as near top of each’s resume.
 The supporting cast, especially two cops (Denis Leary and Frankie Faison), is solid but has to take a backseat to the chemistry between Brosnan and Russo.